What affects cost planning for moves in Maidstone

 • Permit or time-limited parking → Arrange visitor permits or bay suspensions early and share the reference so the van can stop close to the door.

-• Stairs or shared lifts → Book the service lift where possible and schedule outside peak resident times; pre-assign someone to manage lift doors.
+• Stairs or shared lifts → Book the service lift where possible and schedule outside peak resident times; assign someone to manage lift access.

-• Bulky or flat-pack items → Disassemble large wardrobes and beds before the crew arrives; bag soft items to speed stacking.
+• Bulky or flat-pack items → Disassemble large wardrobes and beds before the crew arrives to reduce slow handling on the day.

-• Multiple stops or keys needed → Provide exact addresses, entry instructions, and contact numbers so the crew avoids waits between legs.
+• Multiple stops or key handovers → Provide exact addresses, entry instructions and contact numbers so the crew avoids delays between legs.

-• Access for larger vans on tight roads → Confirm vehicle height/width limits; if restricted, plan a smaller van or shuttle to prevent delays.
+• Access for larger vans on tighter roads → Confirm vehicle height or width limits; if restricted, plan a smaller van or short shuttle.

 • Managed buildings with loading bays → Secure booking confirmations and share any induction or access rules in advance.

-Maidstone has varied access: town-centre terraces with permit zones, newer apartment blocks with managed loading bays, and suburban or village areas with narrow roads or shared driveways.
-Each layout changes how close the van can stop and how quickly items can be carried.
+Maidstone has varied access conditions: town-centre terraces with permit zones, newer apartment blocks with managed loading bays and suburban or village areas with narrower roads or shared drives.
+Each layout changes how close the van can stop and how quickly items can be moved.